exapsy/assembly-101/readme.md

 ```bash
   nasm -hu
 ```
-There are bunch of other output formats you can compile your assemply code into other than **elf64**.
+There are bunch of other output formats you can compile your assembly code into other than **elf64**.